 Who can challenge

-- A Medicare beneficiary in need of the service
+- A Medicare beneficiary who needs the service (an "aggrieved party")

 Where to file

-- Administrative Law Judge (ALJ) review for LCD challenges
+- An Administrative Law Judge reviews the LCD challenge

 Effect of beneficiary challenge